WP Full Pay - Stripe plugin for WordPress

 Let’s see how you can add Stripe to WordPress site with WP Full Pay:

-You can download the .zip file from the platform where you purchased the plugin – CodeCanyon or the website (Freemius).
+You can download the .zip file from the platform where you purchased the plugin – the website (Freemius).
 Or, you can also download the plugin free version form plugin directory.

 You can either install manually or directly add to your WordPress by navigating to Plugins and searching for “WP Full Pay”:

-If you’ve dowloaded the .zip file, navigate to Plugins -> Add New Plugin -> Upload the .zip from your computer -> install & activate.
+If you’ve downloaded the .zip file, navigate to Plugins → Add New Plugin → Upload the .zip from your computer → install & activate.

 Adding plugin to WordPress manually